rorycl/lsbookmarks/README.md

 ## Notes

-This program a simple rewrite of the bubbletea [list fancy](https://github.com/charmbracelet/bubbletea/tree/master/examples/list-fancy) example with some simple bookmark parsing.
+This program a simple rewrite of the Bubble Tea [list fancy](https://github.com/charmbracelet/bubbletea/tree/master/examples/list-fancy) example with some simple bookmark parsing.